rjseymour66/documentation/content/en/docs/Golang/project-setup.md

   Setting up a Go project.
 ---

+## Requirements analysis

+### Functional requirements

+_Functional requirements_ is a list of the core functionalities that the system is expected to implement and how the actors (users, other system components or services) interact with it.
+To establish the functional requirements, you must write _user stories_.

+User stories describe business value and include a list of acceptance criteria that acts as a verification tool that each goal is met.

+#### User story template

+As an _`actor`_, I need to be able to _`short requirement`_, so as to _`reason/business value`_.

+The acceptance criteria for this user story are as follows:
+- _`acceptance criteria 1`_
+- _`acceptance criteria 2`_
+- ...

+### Non-functional requirements
+_Non-functional requirements_ include items like _service-level objectives_ (SLOs) and capacity and scalability requirements.

+To

 ## Makefile

 Create a Makefile at the base of your project to manage project tasks, builds, and dependencies.
 A Makefile consists of targets, which are tasks that you can run by entering `make target-name`.